-At Tumlare, we create truly inspiring travel experiences that go beyond expectations.
+At Tumlare, our mission is to deliver truly inspiring and innovative solutions and experiences that create value both for our partners and society at large.
 Proudly part of the JTB Corporation, we curate and deliver group travel (including small groups), as well as customised FIT travel.
-Our team members are located across 34 countries throughout Europe, Asia Pacific and the Americas.
+Our team members are located across 33 countries throughout Europe, Asia Pacific and the Americas.
 Tumlare's business model focuses primarily on Inbound travel from Asian markets, namely Japan, but also China, Hong-Kong, Malaysia and India.
 Alongside it, we also cater a smaller Outbound unit which focuses on bringing European customers to Japan.

-As one of Europe's leading destinations management companies our mission is to provide exceptional service quality and outstanding travel experiences based on delivery across diverse cultures with our local leadership.
+As one of Europe's leading destinations management companies we seek to provide exceptional service quality and outstanding travel experiences based on delivery across diverse cultures with our local leadership.
 By listening to our clients and valuing their feedback, we seek to ensure a continuous improvement of our service.